dor1202/lazyregex/README.md

 |_| |_| |_|\___/ \___|_| |_|_|
 ```

-## Pyre - Python Regex CLI Tool!
+## Mochi - Python Regex CLI Tool!

-Pyre provides a terminal UI to test and develop regexes.
+Mochi provides a terminal UI to test and develop regexes.

 The aim of this project is to make it easier to test and develop regexes without having to leave the terminal or browse the web.